 The third aspect of my life was dedicated to commercial software development business.
 In 1984 I with my friend P.T.
 Cox, we decided to use our research results, the visual programming language Prograph and commercialize it.
 We created a software development company called TGS Systems, where I became the President and later the Chairman of the Board.
 After the initial success (in 1989 Prograph received MacUser Editor’s Choice Award for Best Development Tool and our sales reached over one million dollars per year), the company began to deteriorate.
 In 1993 I left TGS systems, and two years later, the company went into receivership.

 In 2000 soon after retiring from Dalhousie University, my family and I moved to France, where I continue to reside until now with the four-year interruption during our stay in Poland.

 2016 I realized that the Shambhala vision helping humanity was unrealistic, so I decided to break my relation with this organization.
 However, I continue to dedicate the rest of my life to creating a theoretical foundation for a new egalitarian society called Wisdom Society.
-I hope that may help humanity to avoid possible destruction and continue its development.
 The first step is creating this internet site wisdom-society.org where I am publishing articles and talks on this subject.